uhmspacebar/uhmspacebar.github.io/index.md

 Also the profile page should have more information on it but again we were unable to get to that part of the project.
 There should be a feed that shows any upcoming events for clubs that a user is a part of.

 One bug that we ran into was the fact that Chart.js does not like to rerender when we leave a template.
 Currently we have Meteor render Chart.js through the Template onRendered function.
 However, when navigating away from the project and returning the template will not rerun the onRendered function and the DOM won't be manipulated.
 As a quick fix the user experience will auto-refresh the page.
 This is bad because it creates latency within the product, yet currently this is unavoidable.

+We also found out that by having the page reload Safari is unable to access the club admin page.
+All testing should be done on Google Chrome.

+Another issue that was found was that the video playing on the landing page will not load in Google Chrome Canary.
+The video is able to load on Google Chrome and Safari so there may be no concern for most users.

 #Future Features